Affiliated Dentists Logo

 • Improved Self-Esteem: Dental implants look just like your real teeth and they give you your smile back.

-• Easier Eating: Dentures slip around it make it difficult to chew.
+• Easier Eating: Dentures can slip around, making it difficult to chew.
 Dental implants function just like natural teeth.

 Related Articles